 With its scenic promenade and historic park, the Battery is easily one of downtown Charleston‘s most beloved spots.
 The Battery is a fortified seawall at the southernmost tip of the Charleston peninsula, where the Cooper River and Ashley River meet.

-However, the centerpiece of the Battery is White Point Gardens, which received its name from the huge piles of bleached oyster shells that originally covered the ground.
+However, the centerpiece of the Battery is White Point Garden, which received its name from the huge piles of bleached oyster shells that originally covered the ground.

-White Point Gardens has large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
-A lovely, gazebo-like bandstand sits in the middle of the park and still hosts concerts as well as weddings and day trippers.
+White Point Garden has large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
+The Williams Music Pavilion, a 1907 gazebo-like bandstand, sits in the middle of the park and still hosts concerts as well as weddings and day trippers.